 “If you have a ton of cryptocurrency, don’t put it on your phone, because ultimately, the phone is an openish system,” Farshad warns.

-The security procedures of your crypto exchange matter
+The security procedures of your crypto trading platform matter

-Some traders will keep some of their holdings on crypto exchanges to allow for faster, easier access to volatile trading opportunities.
-When you keep crypto on an exchange, it’s the equivalent of using a bank.
+Some traders will keep some of their holdings on crypto platforms to allow for faster, easier access to volatile trading opportunities.
+When you keep crypto on a platform, it’s the equivalent of using a bank.

-There are various ways to assess risk associated with a crypto exchange, and there are some specific security items you can look out for.
+There are various ways to assess risk associated with a crypto platform, and there are some specific security items you can look out for.

 Farshad points out that there’s going to be a private key assigned to protect the assets of that exchange.
 As we’ve seen with Quadriga, it’s essential to understand how that private key is being protected and who has access to it.